juliogomez/netdevops/README.md

 <img src="imgs/32gitlab_pipeline_prod_complete.png">
 </p>

+Please click [here](https://htmlpreview.github.io/?https://raw.githubusercontent.com/juliogomez/netdevops/master/demos/NetDevOps_CICD.html) to see a demo of this CICD pipeline working on a 3-tier network environment.

 __CONGRATULATIONS!
 You have completed your first NetDevOps demo on how to fully automate and test network configuration changes all the way to production!__

 <p align="center">